 - Assemble the sandwich and enjoy!

-*** The organisers of Bloom were kind enough to give me a complimentary ticket, however I would have still attended regardless and did not request nor receive preferential treatment from the organisers or exhibitors.
+*** The organisers of Bloom were kind enough to give me a complimentary ticket for 2017, however I would have still attended regardless and did not request nor receive preferential treatment from the organisers or exhibitors.
+I paid for my own ticket in 2018.

 ***I am not affiliated with Improper Butter, The Farmer’s Daughter, Kerrigan’s Mushrooms or any of the exhibitors associated with the festival.
 I have not and will not receive any financial or other benefit for this “recipe.”
 I just think they’re pretty awesome.